bkjaya2020/smathstudio-docker/README.md

 # SMath Studio-0.99.7030
 A docker image on Stable SMath Studio 0.99.7030

 Smath Studio is a tiny, powerful, free mathematical program with WYSIWYG editor and complete units of measurements support.
 For more details on SMath Studio 0.99.7030 please refer the following link

 https://en.smath.com/forum/

-First I must be thankful to the following gentalman for providing their valuble resourses and support to buid my docker reposirtory on Andrey Ivashov's SMath Studio-0.99.7030
+First I must be thankful to the following gentalman for providing their valuable resources and support to build my docker repository on Andrey Ivashov's SMath Studio-0.99.7030

 Andrey Ivashov - Owner of Studio-0.99.7030

 Kyle Anderson - Owner of solarkennedy/wine-x11-novnc-docker ( I have forked his ripository to buid my repository )

-Nicolas SAPA - A main conributer to solarkennedy/wine-x11-novnc-docker
+Nicolas SAPA - A main https://hub.docker.com/repository/docker/bkjaya1952/smath-studio to solarkennedy/wine-x11-novnc-docker

 Usage :-

 To create a smath container (name smath) using bkjaya1952/smathstudio

 Refer:- https://hub.docker.com/repository/docker/bkjaya1952/smath-studio

 On the Ubuntu terminal

 <code>sudo docker create -t -p 8008:8080 --name smath bkjaya1952/smath-studio</code>